HD DVD: Attempts to avoid a format war

 Much like the videotape format war between VHS and Betamax, HD DVD was competing with a rival format, Blu-ray Disc.

 In an attempt to avoid a costly format war, the Blu-ray Disc Association and DVD Forum attempted to negotiate a compromise in early 2005.
 One of the issues was that Blu-ray Disc companies wanted to use a Java-based platform for interactivity (BD-J based on Sun Microsystems' Java TV standards), while HD DVD companies wanted to use Microsoft's "iHD" (which became HDi).
 Another problem was the physical formats of the discs themselves.
 The negotiations proceeded slowly and ultimately stalled.

 On August 22, 2005, the Blu-ray Disc Association and DVD Forum announced that the negotiations to unify their standards had failed.
 Rumors surfaced that talks had stalled; publicly, the same reasons of physical format incompatibility were cited.
 By the end of September that year, Microsoft and Intel jointly announced their support for HD DVD.

-Hewlett-Packard (HP) attempted to broker a compromise between the Blu-ray Disc Association and Microsoft by demanding that Blu-ray Disc use Microsoft's HDi instead of BD-J and threatening to support HD DVD instead.
+Hewlett-Packard attempted to broker a compromise between the Blu-ray Disc Association and Microsoft by demanding that Blu-ray Disc use Microsoft's HDi instead of BD-J and threatening to support HD DVD instead.
 The Blu-ray Disc Association did not agree to HP's demands.